Measuring Online Behavior Change with Observational Studies: a Review: Map of methods for the quantification of online behavior change

 \subsubsection{Executive summary}

-After mapping the current methods for measuring online behaviors, we now turn our attention to quantifying their changes.
-Around 73\% of the methods rely either on the direct comparison between values of a measurement taken at different points in time (at least partially in 37.2\% of the total works) or on a simple visual assessment of temporal trends of the target measures (at least partially in 35.8\% of the research, see Figure~\ref{fig:change_tech}).
-As depicted in Figure~\ref{fig:change_quant}, the most common quantitative technique for analyzing behavioral change is score comparison (63.6\% of the studies considering quantitative methods), which simply measures behavior differences over time with or without explicitly calculating a measure of change.
-Among the remaining types of studies, statistical methods are quite popular (they are considered, at least to some extent, in 30.4\% of the research): 66.7\% of such works use statistical tests to measure significant shifts in the target behavior (Figure \ref{fig:change_stat}).
-A consistent 21.6\% of the total works venture, even partially, into model learning using a variety of tools including linear regression, machine learning models, Markov chains, and interrupted time series (Figure~\ref{fig:change_learn}).
+The second main aspect of interest of the current review is the mapping of measures used to analyze behavior shifts.
+Around 73\% of the methods rely either on the direct comparison between measured values of a behavior taken at different points in time (at least partially in 37.2\% of the total works) or on a simple visual assessment of temporal trends of the target behavior measure (at least partially in 35.8\% of the research, see \Cref{tab:table_behavior_change_tech} and \Cref{fig:change_tech}).
+As depicted in \Cref{fig:change_quant}, the most common quantitative technique for analyzing behavior change is score comparison (63.6\% of the studies considering quantitative methods), which simply measures behavior differences over time with or without explicitly calculating a measure of change.
+Among the remaining types of studies, statistical methods are quite popular (they are considered, at least to some extent, in 30.4\% of the research): 66.7\% of such works use statistical tests to measure significant shifts in the target behavior (\Cref{fig:change_stat}).
+A consistent 21.6\% of the total works venture, even partially, into model learning using a variety of tools including linear regression, machine learning models, Markov chains, and interrupted time series (\Cref{fig:change_learn}).
 Techniques based on time series mainly touch upon structural properties, time series modeling, or anomaly detection.
 Network-based procedures receive generally less attention.